-Studying biology at an A Level standard will allow you to delve deeper into the complexities of human, animal and plant life.
+Studying A Level Biology will allow you to delve deeper into the complexities of human, animal and plant life.

 Most of us have watched nature documentaries and been intrigued by the incredible diversity of life in the world.
 Studying biology can help you to make sense of it all.